How to Resolve “Quiet Quitting” and Engage Your Employees

 As Tom Starner writes for HR Executive: “An August ResumeBuilding.com survey of 1,000 working Americans, in fact, found that a decent percentage (21%) of workers report having a ‘quiet quitting’ mindset, with another 5% doing even less than what’s expected of them.”
 Worse, about one-third say they’ve cut back on their effort by more than 50%!

 Gallup has estimated that the ranks of quiet quitters may be as high as 50% of the U.S. workforce, maybe more.
 Gallup has been measuring and monitoring employee engagement — or the lack thereof — for a number of years.
-Most recently indicating that “U.S. employee engagement took another step backward during the second quarter of 2022, with the proportion of engaged workers remaining at 32% but the proportion of actively disengaged increasing to 18%.
+Most recently indicated that “U.S. employee engagement took another step backward during the second quarter of 2022, with the proportion of engaged workers remaining at 32% but the proportion of actively disengaged increasing to 18%.
 The ratio of engaged to actively disengaged employees is now 1.8 to 1, the lowest in almost a decade.”

 So what can be done to turn the tide, create the idea that work is more than just the duties outlined, and improve organizational culture?
 Here are four key steps to take to reverse the quiet quitting trend within your organization, combat “The Great Resignation”, and improve the employee journey.